grreuze/Utils/README.md

 Uses Bitwise Operators to manipulate arrays of 32 booleans with a single Integer.
 Useful to manipulate massive amount of booleans with minimum memory, very useful for savefiles.

+# IntVectors
+Like Vectors but with Integers instead of floats.
+Contains IntVector2 and IntVector3 with the corresponding property drawers.

 # RealTimeClock
 A basic Canvas displaying HH:MM real time.